int128/conftest-combine-example/README.md

 # conftest-combile-example ![test](https://github.com/int128/conftest-combile-example/workflows/test/badge.svg)

-This is an example to validate Kubernetes manifests with conftest combined rule.
+This is an example to validate Kubernetes manifests with a cross-document rule using conftest.

 ## Example use case